jsapolu99/jsapolu99.github.io/essays/smart-questions.md

 In the realm of software engineering, we often find ourselves in situations where our code is not working properly.
 After spending hours trying to figure it out to no avail, many software engineers turn to community forums such as StackOverflow, in hopes that someone graciously helps them with their problem.
 But just like answers from the community, not all questions are of the same quality.
 Having read Eric Steven Raymond’s essay [“How to Ask Questions the Smart Way”](http://www.catb.org/esr/faqs/smart-questions.html), I have learned what makes a question worth answering.
 It is the goal of this essay to share Raymond’s teachings by providing two examples: a bad question, and a good question, and analyzing what makes one far superior to the other.

 ## Good Question
-#### MapboxGL won't work in NodeJS production environment, but works in development
+#### "MapboxGL won't work in NodeJS production environment, but works in development"

 This user’s question is a rather good example of how to ask a smart question.
 The subject field of this question is concise and informs readers of the problem at hand.
 In the body of this question, the author explains the steps he took to try and solve the problem before posting, including searching for related posts and providing their links.
 Also in the post are snippets of plain text of the user’s code, as well as the errors that were thrown.